Major causes are diabetes and high blood pressure.

 Removing a sample of tissue from a kidney for examination (kidney biopsy) may be the most accurate test, but it is not recommended if results of an ultrasound examination show that the kidneys are small and scarred.

-In most people, ultimately, chronic kidney disease progresses regardless of treatment.
+If chronic kidney disease is caused by a disorder that can be corrected (for example, urinary tract blockage) and if that disorder has not been present for too long, then kidney function may improve when the causative disorder is successfully treated.
+Otherwise, kidney function tends to worsen over time.
 The rate of decline in kidney function depends somewhat on the underlying disorder causing chronic kidney disease and on how well the disorder is controlled.
 For example, diabetes and high blood pressure, particularly if poorly controlled, cause kidney function to decline more rapidly.
 Chronic kidney disease is fatal if not treated.

 When the decline in kidney function is severe (sometimes called end-stage kidney failure or end-stage renal disease), survival is usually limited to several months in people who are not treated, but people who are treated with dialysis can live much longer.
-However, even with dialysis, most people with end-stage kidney failure die within 5 to 10 years.
+However, even with dialysis, people with end-stage kidney failure die sooner than people their age who do not have end-stage kidney disease.
 Most die from heart or blood vessel disorders or infections.

-Conditions that can cause or worsen chronic kidney disease and its consequences that might adversely affect overall health should be promptly addressed, such as
+Conditions that can cause or worsen chronic kidney disease and adversely affect overall health should be promptly addressed, such as

 Doctors avoid prescribing drugs that are excreted by the kidneys, or they prescribe lower doses of such drugs.
 Many other drugs may need to be avoided.
-For example, ACE inhibitors, angiotensin II receptor blockers, and the diuretics spironolactone, amiloride, and triamterene may need to be stopped in people with severe chronic kidney disease and high potassium levels because these drugs can increase potassium levels.
+For example, ACE inhibitors, angiotensin II receptor blockers, and certain diuretics (such as spironolactone, amiloride, and triamterene) may need to be stopped in people with severe chronic kidney disease and high potassium levels because these drugs can increase potassium levels.

 Obstructions in the urinary tract are removed or relieved.
 Bacterial infections are treated with antibiotics.